 Water is in the air, so its in your compressed air.
 Depending on the temperature & humidity there will be either a lot or a little water, but it will always be there.
-Water in air lines will cause premature failure of your compressed air lines and your equipment.
+Moisture in air lines will cause premature failure of your compressed air lines and your equipment.

 STAGE ONE: The Tank.